ArianRai/Documentation/DevOps/Kubernetes/Kubernetes.md

 #### Create and Delete

 -   $ `kubectl create | delete -f <path_and_name_of_file>` // Creates or deletes the k8s objects defined in the spec file
+-   $ `kubectl create | delete -f .` // Creates or deletes the k8s objects defined in all spec files in the current directory

 ---